pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

    Also, the setuptools_ build backend supports both the ``[project]`` table, and the older format in ``setup.cfg`` or ``setup.py``.
-For new projects, it is recommended to use the ``[project]`` table, and keep ``setup.py`` only if some programmatic configuration is needed (especially building C extensions), but the ``setup.cfg`` and ``setup.py`` formats are still valid.
+For new projects, it is recommended to use the ``[project]`` table, and keep ``setup.py`` only if some programmatic configuration is needed (such as building C extensions), but the ``setup.cfg`` and ``setup.py`` formats are still valid.
 See :ref:`setup-py-deprecated`.